 Questions to ask the mohel

-There is so much that happens the week a baby is born that it is advisable to touch base with the mohel before your child is born that.
+There is so much that happens the week a baby is born that it is advisable to touch base with the mohel before your child is born.
 This will alleviate the need to make decisions after your son is born and to make sure the mohel plans to be in town.
-If you find that the mohel doesn’t seem to have time for you or is not answering your questions to your satisfaction, it may be advisable to search for another mohel.
+If you find that the mohel doesn't seem to have time for you or is not answering your questions to your satisfaction, it may be advisable to search for another mohel.

 Some of the questions you may want to discuss with the mohel include: (click on a question to see the answer)

 Why shouldn't I have my son circumcised by a doctor?

-A circumcision not done as part of a religious ceremony is not a bris – it’s simply a medical procedure.
+A circumcision not done as part of a religious ceremony is not a bris — it's simply a medical procedure.
 When done as part of a bris, the circumcision is a religious ritual sanctified with blessings and great spiritual meaning.
-Doctors are trained to perform circumcisions – not ritual circumcisions.
+Doctors are trained to perform circumcisions — not ritual circumcisions.
 A mohel is trained not only in the medical aspects of the circumcision but in all the ritual aspects as well.
 In addition, the method used in most hospitals to circumcise infants can take up to ten minutes while the baby is strapped down.
-In Contrast, a bris will usually take less than a minute while the baby is lovingly held by someone.
+In contrast, a bris will usually take less than a minute while the baby is lovingly held by someone.

-When should we call the mohel?
+When should we call a mohel?

 Can we do the bris before the eighth day or postpone the bris?